bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w1.png){:width="100%"}

-### Selected Word: Bayesian Model Averaging for Nuclear Symmetry Energy
+### Selected Work: Bayesian Model Averaging for Nuclear Symmetry Energy

 This project applies a data-driven Bayesian model averaging framework to constrain the nuclear symmetry energy at subsaturation densities.
 Bayesian model averaging is a rigorous statistical approach that integrates predictions from multiple theoretical models, yielding more robust estimates in the presence of model-dependent uncertainties.
 By analyzing the effective proton-neutron chemical potential differences in several neutron-rich doubly magic nuclei, the study identifies a strong sensitivity to the symmetry energy around two-thirds of nuclear saturation density.
 Using Gaussian process emulators trained on both Skyrme energy density functionals and relativistic mean field models, the symmetry energy in this density region is inferred with reduced theoretical bias.
 The extracted result aligns well with predictions from microscopic theories and other empirical indicators, demonstrating the effectiveness of BMA in improving the reliability of nuclear matter constraints.
 For details, see <a href="https://www.sciencedirect.com/science/article/pii/S0370269323007682" target="_blank">this paper</a>.